 As part of the school's guidance plan, school counselors also facilitate guidance lessons covering each of these domains.
-For more information, please see the School Counselor in NYC brochure or visit the Guidance Portal.
+For more information, please see the School Counselor in NYC brochure or visit the Counseling Support Portal.
 For specific questions about the guidance program in your child's school, contact the principal, school counselor, or parent coordinator.

 Substance Abuse Prevention and Intervention Specialist (SAPIS) Counselors facilitiate a range of prevention and intervention services in grades K-12.
 The goals of the program are to:

 Further information is available (here).

 Key DOE Partnerships include: